Photo of Chauvin juror wearing BLM T-shirt at march raises questions of impartiality, experts say

 Some users took to social media and interpreted the photograph — and Mitchell’s confirmation of his attendance — as sign of activism that tainted the juror’s ability to be “impartial” during Chauvin’s conviction process.

-As part of the jury selection, the candidates were required to fill a 14-page questionnaire where they were asked about a wide-range of topics including race and policing, as well as education levels, professional experience and hobbies, in order to gather in-depth knowledge on the candidates.
+As part of the jury selection, the candidates were required to fill out a 14-page questionnaire asking about a wide range of topics including race and policing, as well as education levels, professional experience, and hobbies, in order to gather in-depth knowledge about the candidates.

 It also asked prospective jurors about information they had on Floyd, their opinions on the Black Lives Matter movement, and, more specifically, if they had attended protests or demonstrations against police brutality.

-According to the Star Tribune, Mitchell said he responded “no” to the question if he, or anyone close to him, had ever participated in protests about police use of force or police brutality.
+According to the Star Tribune, Mitchell said he responded “no” to a question asking if he, or anyone close to him, had ever participated in protests over police use of force or police brutality.

-Jury consultant Alan Tuerkheimer said it is likely Chauvin’s defense attorney Eric J. Nelson will use this information to push for an appeal to the verdict but argued the photo itself would not be enough to dismiss the conviction.
+Jury consultant Alan Tuerkheimer said it is likely that Chauvin’s defense attorney Eric J. Nelson will use this information to push for an appeal but argued that the photo itself would not be enough to dismiss the conviction.

-“That could change the outcome of things, if there is anything that makes him seem that he was not forthcoming it could be an avenue for the judge to reconsider the case,” Tuerkheimer said, adding it is a “high standard” that Cahill would consider since he is likely not inclined to toss the entire trial and start from square one.
+“That could change the outcome of things; if there is anything that makes him seem that he was not forthcoming, it could be an avenue for the judge to reconsider the case,” Tuerkheimer said, adding it is a “high standard” that Cahill would consider since he is probably not inclined to toss the entire trial and start from square one.

 Tuerkheimer also underlined the complexity of the jury selection process and assessment of objective neutrality, adding it is possible the juror did not see a connection between the march and the case.